Pre-Kat KIPP Texas

 Our Joyful Pre-K Programs

-KIPP Texas offers high-quality Pre-K programming in Austin, Houston, and Dallas-Fort Worth.
+KIPP Texas offers high-quality Pre-K programming in Austin, Houston, San Antonio, and Dallas-Fort Worth.
 Review frequently asked questions and the offerings in your region below.

 What Pre-K programs does KIPP Texas offer?

-We currently offer Pre-K programming in three of our four regions:
+We currently offer Pre-K programming in all four regions:

 - KIPP Texas – Dallas-Fort Worth offers a full-day Pre-K4 program.